divluffy/Sprint-GFS/README.md

 - Possibility to use a discount coupon.
 - Knowing the price of meals and determining the type of currency.
 - The possibility of specifying conditions for the meal in terms of adding or deleting components.
-- Add the request to the basket.
+- Add meal to cart .

 - Find the current user's location automatically.
 - Ability to store multiple locations for users.